Couture lifts Sharks past Lightning 2-1

 Drouin tied it less than two minutes later on a power-play goal.
 After taking a pass from Brian Boyle, Drouin avoided a couple of defenders and fired the goal past Dell on a great individual effort.

+''I think we had our fair share of chances,'' Tampa Bay's Alex Killorn said. ''It just seems to be one of those road trips where we're playing really well, we're just not getting a ton of goals.''

-Another individual effort, this time from the Sharks' Kevin Labanc early in the third period, led to Couture's game-winner.
+Another individual effort, this time from the Sharks' Kevin Labanc early in the third period, led to Couture's winner.

 Labanc battled to win the puck along the board behind the net and freed it to Couture, whose shot took Vasilevskiy by surprise.